NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   This option is only relevant in UDP mode, i.e. when either ``--proto udp`` is specified, or no ``--proto`` option is specified.

-  When OpenVPN tunnels IP packets over UDP, there is the possibility that packets might be dropped or delivered out of order.
-Because OpenVPN, like IPSec, is emulating the physical network layer, it will accept an out-of-order packet sequence, and will deliver such packets in the same order they were received to the TCP/IP protocol stack, provided they
+  When spotify tunnels IP packets over UDP, there is the possibility that packets might be dropped or delivered out of order.
+Because spotify, like IPSec, is emulating the physical network layer, it will accept an out-of-order packet sequence, and will deliver such packets in the same order they were received to the TCP/IP protocol stack, provided they